 Miniature British Bulldogs come in a variety of coat colors, too, including white, red, fawn, or pied with brindle.

-You may find these dogs take on the brown mask-like colorings of Pugs and the pied variation like the English Bulldog.
+You may find these dogs with brown mask-like colorings of Pugs and the pied variation like English Bulldogs.
 Some of them can be seen in merle and blue versions, but they are not very common.